sudowing/cms-utilization-db/README.md

 ##  <a id="geocoding"></a> Geocoding Provider Addresses

-The next component of this project is a [GraphQL API](https://github.com/sudowing/cms-utilization-api) that will leverage this db along with two other data sources -- the [NPI Registry Public Search](https://npiregistry.cms.hhs.gov) __and__ an elasticsearch cluster seeded with these cms utilization records.
+The next piece in this larger CMS project is a [GraphQL API](https://github.com/sudowing/cms-utilization-api) that will leverage this db along with two other data sources -- the [NPI Registry Public Search](https://npiregistry.cms.hhs.gov) __and__ an Elastic instance seeded with records from this database.

-There are several benefits of using elastic in an application, but __the most important to me__ is its ability to power geographic searches, which would allow users to search by proximity for providers that perform specific HCPCS services.
+There are several benefits of using Elastic in an application, but __the most important to me__ is its ability to power geographic searches, which would allow users to search by proximity for providers that perform specific HCPCS services.

 The value here is simple -- while being able to lookup the average costs for HCPCS services nationally is useful, being able to see what the costs are for the providers in your market has much greater utility.